A visit to our campus will likely give you a good feel for all that Princeton has to offer.

 We recommend you consult our list of local resources, including restaurants and lodging, as well as directions to Princeton’s campus.
 Our Getting to Campus page provides a detailed interactive map with key admission information session and tour locations.
 Visitor parking is located in Lot 23 along Faculty Road on the south end of campus.
 Please follow signs for admissions visitor parking.

 The following admission publications are available in braille editions.
-Please visit Undergraduate Admission Reception on the second floor of Clio Hall or the receptionist at 110 Morrison Hall to borrow a copy.
+Please visit the Admission Visitor Center in Whig Hall or the receptionist at 110 Morrison Hall to borrow a copy.

 “Pursue Your Passion: Undergraduate Research at Princeton”

 In addition, all of our admission publications are available for download as a .PDF file and are 508 compliant.